 When a child is being funded and connected to a particular child care facility, the facility may not be enrolled for the age group of the child.
-The SC Voucher Program has the age groups 0-2, 3-5, 6-12 and 13-18.
-If during the connection process, the provider of choice is not authorized for the care type that the child is in, but the child is within six months of going into the next age group, the funding and connections can be made under the next age group.
+The SC Child Care Scholarship Program has the age groups 0-1, 1, 2, 3, 4, 5-12 not in kindergarten, 5-12 in school, and 13-19 for special needs and foster children that need care after 13 years of age.
+If during the connection process, the provider of choice is not authorized for the care type that the child is in, but the child is within six months of going into the next age group, the funding and connections can be made under the next age level.

-EXAMPLE: If a child is two years old and will be three within six months and the provider of choice is not authorized for the 0-2 age group, the child can be funded and connected under the 3-5 age group.
+EXAMPLE: If a child is two years old and will be three within six months and the provider of choice is not authorized for the 2 year old rates, the child can be funded and connected under the 3 year old rates.